Skip To Main Content

 COMMUNITY: Rio Americano High School is located in a suburban community along the American River Parkway, minutes from the state capitol in downtown Sacramento, California.
 The majority of the students reside in the surrounding established neighborhoods.

 SCHOOL: Rio Americano is a comprehensive public high school consisting of grades 9-12 with a strong emphasis on college preparatory curriculum.
-The class of 2024 has 425 students.
+The class of 2025 has 498 students.
 The academic year is based on two semesters, each eighteen weeks in length.
-The school offers a six-period day with each class lasting 59 minutes, and on block days twice during the semester (Tuesdays & Wednesdays) each class lasts 124 minutes.
+The school offers a six-period day with each class lasting 59 minutes.

 GRADING STANDARDS: